 Businesses can find further information relating to the off-payroll working rules (also known as IR35) on the official government website.

-Looking for accountants in Buckinghamshire?
+Looking for accountants in Bletchley?
 Get in touch with us today.